AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/updated-xdm-fields.md

 feature: Streaming Media
 role: User, Admin, Data Engineer
 ---
-# Migrate to the updated XDM fields for collecting Streaming Media data into Adobe Experience Platform
+# Migrate an Analytics Source Connector implementation to updated XDM Streaming Media fields

 >[!NOTE]
 >
->This information is intended for organizations who are using the Adobe Source Connector to bring Streaming Media data from Adobe Analytics into Adobe Experience Platform for use with Customer Journey Analytics reporting or any other Platform service.
+>This information is intended for organizations who are using the [Analytics Source Connector](https://experienceleague.adobe.com/en/docs/experience-platform/sources/connectors/adobe-applications/analytics) to bring Streaming Media data from Adobe Analytics into Adobe Experience Platform for use with Customer Journey Analytics reporting or any other Platform service.
 >
 >The changes do not impact Adobe Analytics as a stand-alone application, including data collection, processing, and reporting.
 Tools such as Data Feeds and Processing Rules remain unaffected, so no updates to the Analytics implementation are required.